 A 4/40 Employee on sick leave will be paid a maximum of ten hours at straight-time for each workday absent.

 SECTION 9 - DISABILITY

 The weekly disability benefit shall be prorated for a 4/40 Employee on a partial week of disability according to hours normally scheduled to work.
-For any full weeks of disability, such Employee shall be considered as if s/he is an eight hour per day, five day per week Employee.
+For any full weeks of disability, such pay.